 Nursing home abuse is an all too common occurrence for many residents in facilities all throughout Illinois.
 Unfortunately, due to overcrowded conditions, lack of training of nurses or minimal staffing have led to a higher incident rate of resident-to-resident and caregiver-to-resident abuse.
-Sadly, the White Hall elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where the resident was repeatedly abused, assaulted, sexually abused or humiliated by caregivers or other residents at the facility.
+Sadly, the White Hall elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where the resident was repeatedly abused, assaulted, sexually abused or humiliated by caregivers or other residents at the facility.

 White Hall Nursing and Rehabilitation Center